 My review of last week's episode: Gently Among Friends

 Perhaps the greatest irony of Inspector George Gently is that its tragedy always stems from its basic conservatism.
 To quote C.S.
 Lewis: "A man does not call a line crooked unless he has some idea of a straight line."
 This show has always remembered what a straight line looked like.
 I remember that Gently Upside Down, an episode back in series 4, ends with a young woman, Hazel, berating a failed authority figure.
 He was meant "to take care of us, not use us."
-She acts like should be the natural state of the world.
+She acts like that should be the natural state of the world.

 It's clear from her haircut that Lexie hung out with the skinheads: a gang of teenaged troublemakers who could easily be the robbers.
 Rachel goes undercover to investigate.
 Simultaneously, George is reconnecting with Kit Mcdonald, the son of a long-dead colleague.
 He feels guilty that he hasn't been there for the boy.
 Edith, Kit's mother, tells him: "A boy needs a dad, George.
 And if he doesn't get one, he finds his own: good ones, bad ones.
 You were one of the good ones."